Literacy Coaches and Reading Specialists FAQs

 Is a template available for the reports local educational agencies are required to submit?

-The CDE will post a reporting template for the annual and final reports no later than December 31, 2022.
+The CDE has posted a reporting template for the reports on the CDE’s LCRS web page, under the Resources and Reporting tab.
 LEAs will be required to report on the data requested in this template each year.
-Additional information on where and how to submit the report will be provided at a later time.

 -